 People with LBD may benefit from physical therapy and exercise.
 Talk with your doctor about what physical activities are best.

 Sleep problems may increase confusion and behavioral problems in people with LBD and add to a caregiver’s burden.
-To help alleviate sleeplessness in people with LBD, a physician can order a sleep study to identify any underlying sleep disorders such as sleep apnea, restless leg syndrome, and REM sleep behavior disorder.
+A physician can order a sleep study to identify any underlying sleep disorders such as sleep apnea, restless leg syndrome, and REM sleep behavior disorder.

 REM sleep behavior disorder, a common LBD symptom, involves acting out one’s dreams, leading to lost sleep and even injuries to sleep partners.
 Clonazepam (Klonopin®), a drug used to control seizures and relieve panic attacks, is often effective for the disorder at very low dosages.
 However, it can have side effects such as dizziness, unsteadiness, and problems with thinking.
 Melatonin, a naturally occurring hormone used to treat insomnia, may also offer some benefit when taken alone or with clonazepam.